Joeperdefloep/QGIS-Documentation/docs/land_degradation_development/simple_model/simple_model.rst

 .. warning:: The following section was written for |win| QGIS with |saga| SAGA 7.8.
 This version has different algorithms available than |nix| |osx| |SAGA| version 7.3.
-In that case, use the |grass| ::guilabel:`r.neighbors`  algorithm.
+In that case, use the |grassLogo| ::guilabel:`r.neighbors`  algorithm.

 #.
 In the Processing toolbox, select
    |processingModel|:menuselection:`--> Create new Model`